Skip to content

 However, don’t confuse impressions with reach.
 High impressions can hide low unique engagement.

-For example, to illustrate those two social media KPIs 👇
+For example, consider these two social media KPIs: 👇

 If your campaign reaches 200,000 unique users but generates 450,000 impressions, this indicates repeat exposure.